Francis Parker House

-Francis Parker House, also known as Parker's Big Run or High House, is a historic home located near Murfreesboro, Northampton County, North Carolina.
+Francis Parker House, also known as Parker's Big Run or High House, is a historic home located near Murfreesboro, North Carolina and Northampton County, North Carolina.
 It was built about 1785, and is a 1 1/2-story, hall and parlor plan, Georgian style frame dwelling with a one-story rear wing.
 It has a gambrel roof, is sheathed in weatherboard, sits on a raised brick basement, and rebuilt massive paved double-shoulder exterior end chimneys.
 The house was moves to its present location in 1976.
 The contributing Vaughan house and pyramidal-roof frame dairy (formerly located in Hertford County near the Parker house), were also moved to the site.

 It was listed on the National Register of Historic Places in 1983.